dmitrio291/freelanceExchange/README.md

 # freelanceExchange
-Mini Freelance exchange for customers and performers All orders are stored in the local storage
+Mini Freelance exchange for customers and performers.
+All orders are stored in the local storage